-According to the coordinator, in a first thought this population needs social contact and with nature, as well as a healthy and safe environment for their full development; on the other hand, social isolation is still the best alternative for controlling the pandemic, since there are no public policies in Brazil capable of facing the health challenge presented, thus increasing the risks and uncertainties.
+According to the coordinator, on first thought, this population needs social contact with nature, as well as a healthy and safe environment for their full development; on the other hand, social isolation is still the best alternative for controlling the pandemic since there are no public policies in Brazil capable of facing the health challenges presented, thus increasing the risks and uncertainties.

 Considering this situation, the NuPEDEN team proposed a discussion that connects the biological, environmental, and social dimensions to understand the wider effects caused by the pandemic on the child and teenage population, as well as the need for proposing long-term research and public policies.
 “We emphasize that an investment in this area is essential, in order to mitigate the impact on the mental health of children and adolescents, offering them support and support, as well as for their families and caregivers,” highlights the UFF professor.

 It is already known that the direct consequences of the pandemic in this population can range from the appearance of skin lesions to, for example, the development of Kawasaki Syndrome, which causes inflammation in the body’s blood vessel walls.
 But the indirect impacts are still unknown, as suggested by the study developed by NuPEDEN, requiring specialized monitoring for a longer period.